 - Pneumonic plague: symptoms include headaches, weakness, fever, and a rapidly developing pneumonia that causes shortness of breath, coughing, chest pain, and sometimes watery or bloody mucous.
 Pneumonic is the most serious of the plagues and can be spread from person to person by infectious droplets.

 Plague is a serious disease, so you want to try and prevent it as best as possible.
 Some ways you can do that include:

 - Reduce rodent activity.
 Make sure your home, work place, and recreational areas are clear of any brush, cluttered firewood, excessive litter, rock piles, and animal food.
-Have your home inspected by a professional like Critter Control of Miami to make sure your home and surrounding buildings are rodent-proof.
+Have your home inspected by a professional like Critter Control to make sure your home and surrounding buildings are rodent-proof.

 - Wear gloves.
 To help prevent contact between your skin and the plague bacteria, wear protection when handling or skinning possibly infected animals.